RedBearAK/toshy/README.md

 And the last line in every section of a JSON formatted file can't have a commma at the end, or there will be an error.

-You may be prompted to restart the app after saving this particular set of lines, and it will change how the window looks, with a combined menu/titlebar.
+You may be prompted to restart the app after saving this particular set of lines, and it will change how the VSCode window looks, with a combined menu/titlebar.
 The `Option/Alt` key will no longer focus the menu bar.

 ### Option-key Special Character Entry (or Macros) Acting Weird